craftweg/website/priv/posts/2016-02-08-bringing-the-magic-back.md

 ---
 title: 'The spare time project journey.
 Why I started GitDo'
-excerpt: 'Personal reflexion about myself and why I came up with the idea of investing my spare time working on GitDo'
+description: 'Personal reflexion about myself and why I came up with the idea of investing my spare time working on GitDo'
 categories: [setup, xcode, script]
 ---